Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 The Dependents’ Educational Assistance program provides education benefits for the spouse and dependent children of a veteran or service member who:

-• Is determined to be permanently and totally disabled from service connected causes, or
+- Is determined to be permanently and totally disabled from service-connected causes, or

-• Is on active duty and is likely to be discharged with a permanent and total disability, or
+- Is on active duty and is likely to be discharged with a permanent and total disability or

-• Died in service, or
+- Died in service or

-• Died of service connected causes, or
+- Died of service-connected causes, or

-• Is currently missing in action or captured in the line of duty.
+- Is currently missing in action or captured in the line of duty.

-This benefit may be used for pursuit of an undergraduate or graduate degree, courses leading to a certificate or diploma from business, technical or vocational schools, apprenticeship, and on-the-job training programs.
+This benefit may be used for the pursuit of an undergraduate or graduate degree, courses leading to a certificate or diploma from business, technical or vocational schools, apprenticeship, and on-the-job training programs.

 Benefits for correspondence courses are available to spouses only.